|

 residents who signed a petition opposing the plan is that the

-is short of doctors, dentists, schools and car parking, say the
+infrastructure (the town is short of doctors, dentists, schools and car

 point of objection.
 I don't know who signed the petition, but I am